 India is projected to be a significant contributor to the rise in global energy demand, around one-quarter of the total.
-According to 2013-14 figures, the total installed capacity for electricity generation in India registered a compound annual growth rate of 7%.
-However, as of 2015, 237 million people in India do not have access to electricity.
-The government’s National Solar Mission is playing an important role in the work towards renewable energy, and interventions in rural electrification and new ultra mega power projects are moving India towards achieving universal energy access.
+However, as of 2016, more than 205 million people in India do not have access to electricity.
+The government’s National Solar Mission is playing an important role in the work towards renewable energy, and interventions in rural electrification and new ultra-mega power projects are moving India towards achieving universal energy access.

 Targets for Goal 7